d-ferro/d-ferro.github.io/_pages/about.md

 </p>

 <p style="font-size:.75em">
 More recently, my work has focused on the role of gaze in cognition and decision-making.
-By combining eye tracking with electrophysiological recordings in non-human primates, I showed that gaze actively gates and reactivates neural representations of reward value and internal goals, revealing that visual sampling is not merely a consequence of decisions but an integral component of cognitive computation.
+By combining eye tracking with electrophysiological recordings, I showed that gaze actively gates and reactivates neural representations of reward value and internal goals, revealing that visual sampling is not merely a consequence of decisions but an integral component of cognitive computation.
 </p>

 <p style="font-size:.75em">